 In emailing potential placement options, students can use the body of the email as the cover letter with the resume as an attachment.
 A sample cover letter is available on the UISSW Practicum Education website under Search Resources.
-Typically, the cover letter consists of the following three paragraphs:
+Typically, a one-page cover letter consists of the following three paragraphs:

-- Opening: The student should explain who they are (BA or MSW student) seeking a placement in which term(s) (i.e. spring, summer, or fall-spring); why they are interested in that agency - Main body: The student should justify why the agency should consider them; explain specific experience or skills but not just copy their resume - Closing: The student should thank the person for considering them; provide information on how the agency can contact the student (usually email and phone number); can state that the student will follow up with the person in a week
+- Opening: The student should explain who they are (BA or MSW student) seeking a placement in which term(s) (i.e. spring, summer, or fall-spring); why they are interested in that agency - Main body: The student should justify why the agency should consider them; explain specific experience or skills but not just copy their resume - Closing: The student should thank the person for considering them; provide information on how the agency can contact the student (usually email and phone number); can state that the student will follow up with the person in a week statement such as "I just wanted to see if you have had time to review my application materials.
+I'd be happy to answer any questions you have or arrange an interview."